Roamingmistake/Hackdonalds/README.md

 # Where there's smoke - there's fire
 The Middleware Authorization Bypass (CVE-2025-29927)

 Our breakthrough came when we observed that the version of Next.js in use was vulnerable.
-Although the CVEs listed for Next.js in ZAP were solely denial-of-service exploits, further research (some google-fu) led us to uncover a critical middleware vulnerability, CVE-2025-29927.
+Although the CVEs listed for Next.js in ZAP were solely denial-of-service exploits, further research (some google-fu) led us to uncover a critical middleware vulnerability.

 # Vulnerability Explanation:

-This vulnerability arises from a flaw in the Next.js middleware responsible for request authentication.
+This vulnerability, CVE-2025-29927, arises from a flaw in the Next.js middleware responsible for request authentication.
 When the middleware encountered requests with an unusual header setup, it mistakenly interpreted the request context as an infinite loop of internal subrequests.
 This misinterpretation led the middleware to bypass the usual authentication checks.